f-escarate/InventoryApp/README.md

 # InventoryApp
- A mobile app to take inventory of the house's pantry Is made with React Native
+ A mobile app to take inventory of the house's pantry Is made with React Native (Expo) for the frontend and the data is stored with MongoDB.

 ## Setup